TerrenceMiao/blog/source/_posts/AWS-ElasticSearch-and-Kibana-proxy-setup.md

 tags:
 ---

+There are several ways to access Amazon AWS ElasticSearch and Kibana services, which are HTTP based, without inject into HTTP request headers with authentication key ...

 ## AWS ES Proxy

-To access Amazon AWS ElasticSearch and Kibana services, which HTTP based, need to install a proxy application.
-Download AWS ES/Kibana Proxy from _https://www.npmjs.com/package/aws-es-kibana_ and install:
+Install a proxy application - AWS ES/Kibana Proxy.
+Download it from _https://www.npmjs.com/package/aws-es-kibana_ and install:

 ```bash
 $ npm install -g aws-es-kibana